 The land for mosque was bought from two orphans.
 The mosque was known as Masjid-e-Nabwi.
-Suffah was a large platform with aattached roof, was built in one on the corners of the mosque.
+Suffah was a large platform with a thatched roof, was built in one on the corners of the mosque.
 After the Holy Kabaah, Masjid-e-Nabwi is the holiest mosque.
-Azan was introduced, as suggested by Hazrat Umar(R.A).
-Hazrat Bilal(R.A)was first muezzin of Islam.
+Azan was introduced, as suggested by Hazrat Umar.
+Hazrat Bilal was first muezzin of Islam.
 Holy Prophet (PBUH) established brotherhood among the inhabitants of Madinah.
 Aus and Khazraj were the two rival tribes in Madinah.
 Treaty with the Jews is also called charter of Madinah.
 Charter of Madinah aimed to established cordial relations between Muslims and Jews.
 Hypocrites or Munafiqin were people who did not like the success of Prophet (PBUH).